A Past Unravelled

 The drawing captures minute details, such as the village of Fülekpüspöki, situated about 3 km south of the city.
 Another village, Béna (formerly known as Benna), lies approximately 1.5 km away, concealed by a hill.

-Image Source: Virtual theoretical reconstruction - Pazirik LLC.
+Villages in the Distance Image Source: Virtual theoretical reconstruction - Pazirik LLC.

 Somoskő Castle in the Distance